sbb-design-systems/lyne-components/src/elements/paginator/readme.md

 ## Events

-Consumers can listen to the `pageChanged` event on the `sbb-paginator` component to intercept the page change event.
+Consumers can listen to the `page` event on the `sbb-paginator` component to intercept the page change event.
 The `event.detail` contains both the information about the `pageIndex` and the `previousPageIndex`, as well as the `length` and the `pageSize`.